 What to wear at the taj mahal

 There is no strict dress code for the Taj Mahal.
 However, it is India, which is a deeply religious country, both Hindu, Muslim and Sihk.
-It is advisable to dress appropriately regardless of whereever you are in India.
+It is advisable to dress appropriately regardless of wherever you are in India.
 For women, that means it is advisable to keep your shoulders covered, and wear clothing that goes past your knee.
 You can have a browse through my guide to what to wear for women travelers in India or my packing list for India.
 The Taj Mahal is one of the most beautiful buildings in the world.
 Its white marble facades make for beautiful pictures, so unlike what I did, I would recommend wearing something bright and colorful to make a beautiful contrast.
 This is also where no one will blink twice if you dress to the nines for this day.
 Many Western travelers also buy and wear Sari’s when they visit the Taj Mahal.
-While I have my own mixed opinions about appropriating other cultures dresses etc, keep in mind that you will then gather a lot of attention from local tourists who want pictures of you, with their entire families, you holding their babies and children, and a line will quickly form.
+Many women like to wear saris to the Taj Mahal.
+While I don't blame them (they are stunningly beautiful), I have my own mixed feelings towards wearing a sari, and personally wouldn't do it myself.
+Those are my personal feelings however!
+The only thing I would be prepared for, if you do chose to wear a sari, is that you will gather a lot of attention from local tourists who want pictures of you, with their entire families, you holding their babies and children, and a line will quickly form.
 As a westerner you will get this kind of attention regardless, but it will be more so if you are wearing a sari.
 Just a heads up!
+A lot of the girls I know who have done this were quite exhuasted by this happening.
 I regret wearing a simple t-shirt and loose fitting cropped pants, but I'm not the biggest girly girl anyway.
 Do as I say, and not as I do!